Improving Health Provision in Mid Wales

 The Royal Shrewsbury Hospital will specialise in Emergency Care, while the Princess Royal Hospital in Telford will become a Planned Care Centre, with both hospitals maintaining 24-hour Urgent Care Centres.

-During my visit in October, I was able to view the work that has begun on the new four-story expansion to support these services.
+During my visit last year, I was able to view the work that has begun on the new four-story expansion to support these services.
 Visitors to the hospital this year may have noticed some disruption, as construction ramps up to bring these vital improvements to life.

-I also attended a road show session organised by Shrewsbury Hospital at an event at Welshpool Livestock Market in December (2024).
-There were clinicians and the programme team present at the event to answer questions about what the programme will mean and how it will improve patient care for our Montgomeryshire community.
+Shrewsbury Hospital are also organising a drop in event at Welshpool Livestock Market on Monday 16 June 2025, between 10am-2pm, Clinicians and the programme team will be present at the event to answer questions about what the programme will mean and how it will improve patient care for our Montgomeryshire community.
+I attended a similar last year myself at the Livestock Market, and I encourage people to attend if they want to be updated on the works.

 I believe the plans will vastly reduce current A&E waiting times at both hospitals, as well as ambulance turnaround periods.
 The changes and investment will help the Trust to continue confronting its wider challenges and make the necessary reforms to attract top class consultants and clinicians.